Singapore’s Grain, a profitable food delivery startup, pulls in $10M for expansion – TechCrunch

 “If things move faster, we’ll expand to more cities, maybe one per year,” he said.
 “But we need to get our brand, our food and our service right first.”

 One part of that may be securing better deals for raw ingredients and food from suppliers.
-Grain is expanding its ‘hub’ kitchens — outposts placed strategically around town to serve customers faster — and growing its fleet of trucks, which are retrofitted with warmers and chillers for deliveries to customers.
+Grain is expanding its “hub” kitchens — outposts placed strategically around town to serve customers faster — and growing its fleet of trucks, which are retrofitted with warmers and chillers for deliveries to customers.

 Grain’s journey is proof that startups in the region will go through trials and tribulations, but being able to bolt down the fundamentals and reduce burn rate is crucial in the event that things go awry.
 Just look to grocery startup Honestbee, also based in Singapore, for evidence of what happens when costs are allowed to pile up.